kra8/laravel-snowflake/README.md

 }
 ```

-Finally, in migrations, set the primary key to `bigInteger` and `unique`.
+Finally, in migrations, set the primary key to `bigInteger` and `primary`.

 ``` php
 /**